 For all members diagnosed and living with cancer.
 Caregivers may attend if needed.
 It is recommended that medical treatments be finished and a strong commitment be made to this program

 Brain Fog is an eight-week cognitive enhancement program designed to address cognitive changes associated with various cancer treatments.
-The program, developed by Heather Palmer (PhD Neuropsychology), provides education, enlightenment and practical strategies for dealing with the challenging aspects of post cancer brain change.
+The program, developed by Dr. Heather Palmer (PhD Neuropsychology), provides education, enlightenment and practical strategies for dealing with the challenging aspects of post cancer brain change.

 “Awareness of tools for multitasking and organizing through workarounds.”